BlockScience/MSML/research_notes/2024-07-03 Obsidian and MSML.md

 3. Introduction to Obsidian for Networked Thinking
 4. Introduction to MSML
 5. MSML in the Engineering Lifecycle
+6. Rapid Prototyping with Obsidian and MSML
-6. Governance Considerations
+7. Governance Considerations
-7. Further Ideas & Thoughts for Future Experimentation
+8. Questions?

 ## Introduction to End-to-End Modeling / the Engineering Lifecycle